-- Whether the parent currently pays or will pay for the care or supervision
+- Whether the parent currently pays or plans on paying for the care or supervision

-of the adult child or will provide substantial care or personal supervision
+of the adult child or will provide care or personal supervision

 - The financial resources that are available from both parents

-- Any other financial resources that are available for the support, care,
+- Other financial resources that are available for the care, support, and

 Proof of the Needs of the Child